an-shoo/Calcicon/README.md

 ## Firebase Deployment

-The app is deployed on Firebase, ensuring robust backend support and real-time database functionalities.
-Access the web app using the link [Calcicon](https://calcicon.web.app/)
+The app is deployed on Firebase, ensuring easy access on any web brower and any device.
+Access the web app using the link [Calcicon](https://calcicon.web.app/)!

 ## Screenshots